FunkyDe/ho-ieee/README.md

 # Additional Details

 Triggers: Localization only allows triggers to be utilized beforehand, meaning that the scripted effects that are necessary to pre-process variables and arrays are not available.
-Therefore, certain scripted effects(so far only two, `to_bitwise` and `to_digit_array`) have been converted to a scripted trigger.
-There should be no difference between them.
-For ease of use a wrapper scripted effect is also available.
+Therefore, certain scripted effects have been converted to a scripted trigger.
+There should be no difference between them, but for ease of use a wrapper scripted effect is also available.

 Bit Arrays: In order to process floating-point numbers, this mod makes extensive use of bit arrays.
 These arrays are marked by their names `temp_array_###`, and their elements are restricted to being either 0 or 1.
 While the floating-point variables can be stored as usual in pdxvars, in the background they will be converted to bit arrays for actual use.
 Therefore, I recommend not to tamper with these temporary arrays.
 While errors (detailed below) may catch some of the effects of bit array manipulation, it may not notice all of them.